solo-io/workshops/gloo-edge/gloo-edge/README.md

 The rule means that a username can only contain letters.

-Click on the `Sign in` button and try to login with a user called `user1` (the password doesn't matter).
+Click on the `Sign in` button and try to login with a user named `user1` (the password doesn't matter).

 You should get the following error message: